 Let’s Talk … is a great chance for you find out about, and chat with, some amazing dance artists based in Hull and further afield who have worked with Hull Dance during the last 12 months.
 It also gives us a chance to introduce new artists who we would like to work with in the future.

-This is a fantastic opportunity to catch up with what the artists have been doing and find out about their next projects.
-The sessions will use Zoom so you can ask questions and share your thoughts as the sessions take place.
+These chats are a fantastic opportunity to catch up with what the artists have been doing and find out about their next projects.
+The sessions use Zoom so you can ask questions and share your thoughts as the sessions take place.
 If you would rather just listen that is fine too.

 Guest Artists: Anusha Subramanyam

 Dance, Dance Wherever You May Be

 Anusha Subramanyam is a Bharathnatayam dancer who performs and teaches